dci-msg/ecommerce/README.md

 **Admin Registration**:

-- **Admin** users are created by default using the `DataInitializer` class when the program is run.
+- **Admin** users are created by default using the `UserDataInitializer` class when the program is run.
-- The `DataInitializer` class is used to add new admins.
+- The `UserDataInitializer` class is used to add new admins.
 - Current admin credentials:
     - Email address: `admin@example.com`
     - Password: `admin123`